 Maintaining open and respectful channels of communication is the foundation to the success of any business.

 Or sometimes, certain key information is not shared with all members of the team.
-Not knowing all of the different factors that contribute to a decision regarding how a project will move forward can make it hard to get everyone on board with the decision.
+Not knowing all of the different factors that contribute to a decision regarding how a project will move forward can make it hard to get everyone moving in the same direction.

-When there is not enough time or space for everyone working on a project to raise and address concerns, chaos will inevitably ensue.
+When there’s not enough time or space for everyone working on a project to raise and address concerns, chaos will inevitably ensue.

 When concerns or differences of opinion that are raised get dismissed, rather than explored, people learn to stop raising valid points.

 From my experience, any time that is not invested in exploring how decisions impact those directly involved in the project will be lost exponentially down the line.

 When team members feel that their perspective is not even being considered, they start to become less invested in the projects they are working on.
 Ultimately, this leads to employee disengagement, high turnover rates, and lack of efficiency, as employees spend time venting their frustrations in the hallways, instead of completing productive work.

 But how do we know whether the conversations being held are of the healthy variety, where everyone feels heard or whether they have crossed the line into the type of toxic conversations that slowly unravel the cohesiveness of your team?